hbctraining/Pseudobulk-for-scRNAseq/lessons/07_functional_analysis_pseudobulk.md

 In the workshop so far, we have run differential expression analysis using two different approaches:

-1. Using `FindMarkers()` and treating individual cells as replicates
+1. Using `FindMarkers()` to treat individual cells as replicates
-2. Aggregating counts from all cells in sample to run pseudobulk DE
+2. Aggregating counts from all cells in a sample to run pseudobulk DE

 We will take **the results from the pseudobulk DE** and run different **functional analysis** methods to obtain some biological insight.